mpoc/launch-control-xl-sequencer/README.md

 - Transport controls work in all modes for quick access
 - Solo overrides mute - when any channel is soloed, only soloed channels play
 - Mixer changes take effect immediately, even during playback
+- Use as MIDI master clock to sync external devices and DAWs
+- MIDI Start/Stop/Continue messages allow seamless integration with other gear